-Notes to Consolidated Financial Statements September 30, 2011 and 2010
+Notes to Consolidated Financial Statements September 30, 2012 and 2011

-(l) Beneficial Interest in Tampa General Hospital Foundation
+(1) Beneficial Interest in Tampa General Hospital Foundation

 The Center recognizes its beneficial interest in the net assets of the Foundation.
 This interest is adjusted to reflect its share of change in the Foundation net assets.